krusoadi/PEP_V2/README.md

 For playlist picture generation, the program uses DALL-E 2.0.
 This can make the process much slower, and more expensive, so by default this function is turned off, but with the checkbox, this can be changed.

+> [!IMPORTANT]
+> Using Picture generation is 0.016$, which is a lot higher than just generating the playlist. if we'd > like to generate a lot of playlists, I advise not to generate pictures.

 ## Used extensions, etc.

 ### Comments